cse-bristol/solar-wizard-model/README.md

 Some of the tests require the PVMAPS irradiation data.
 * Download the 10GB tar file from https://re.jrc.ec.europa.eu/pvmaps/pvgis_data.tar and either place it at, or symlink to it from, `test_data/pvmaps/pvgis_data_dir/pvgis_data.tar`
 * run `python3 -m unittest`

-## Development

-`default.nix` contains the dependencies required to setup a dev environment.
-The `default.nix` in this repo also has the dependencies required for the repositories `320-albion` and `320-albion-webapp`.

-Run `nix-build default.nix -o nixenv` to create something equivalent to a python virtualenv that you can tell your IDE to use as a virtualenv.

-I also start pycharm from a nix-shell (command plain `nix-shell`, will use `default.nix`) using `/opt/pycharm-community-2020.3.3/bin/pycharm.sh  > /dev/null 2>&1 &` so that it can understand the dependencies properly.
-This isn't ideal as you have to rebuild nixenv and restart the nix-shell and pycharm whenever you change a dependency, but that doesn't happen often.